Topics Map > Online Instruction > Designing Online Courses

 There are three primary forms of assessment of student learning.
 Each should be used strategically depending on the type of material and the timeframe for the assessment:

-Diagnostic assessments capture students’ prior knowledge and misconceptions on a given topic in order to pinpoint their individual strengths and areas needing improvement before the course, unit, or learning activity begins.
-Also known as a “pre-assessment,” they can provide instructors with the information they can use to adjust the course or learning activity according to students’ prior knowledge.
+Diagnostic assessments capture students’ prior knowledge and misconceptions on a given topic to pinpoint their strengths and areas needing improvement before the course, unit, or learning activity begins.
+Also known as a “pre-assessment,” they can provide instructors with the information to adjust the course or learning activity according to students’ prior knowledge.
 This assessment can also help instructors identify what content needs to be taught, mastered, or discussed within the course.

 In other words…